 Don’t expect to take a real shower- For about a month I was not allowed to take a shower because I was connected to a medical device that was helping prevent infection which is awful to get removed and I think one of the worst parts of the whole recovery process.
 You may be thinking that is gross to not shower for that long and it is so don’t have this surgery if your a germaphobe but I didn’t not clean myself for that long and I relied on sponge baths and dry shampoo.
 It’s not the same as a real shower but until your able to take a real shower it’s better than not doing anything.
 I am able to take real showers now with help because I am stronger and can get into one more easily but that first month was hard because I could barely support my own body weight so someone would have to physically lift me.
 Dry shampoo and sponge baths are great if you have to do it but nothing beats a real shower!

-Transfers will take two people– People that tell me I should have done both hip at the same time to know it out all in one surgery I don’t think truly understand what they are asking of me.
-I don’t even think doctors do both hips at the same time on anyone because it’s too extensive of a surgery and it’s not possible to live like that for even just a few months..
-In the beginning I was not much help and totally relied on both my parents to do any tranfer because I couldn’t do it on my own.
-Now I can do my own transfers without help but in beginning it would have not been possible to even consider this surgery without my caregivers!
+Transfers will take two people– People that tell me I should have done both hips at the same time to know it out all in one surgery I don’t think truly understand what they are asking of me.
+I don’t even think doctors do both hips at the same time on anyone because it’s too extensive of a surgery and it’s not possible to live like that for even just a few months.
+In the beginning, I was not much help and totally relied on both my parents to help me do even the simplest of transfers because I couldn’t support myself and do it on my own.
+Now I can do my own transfers with minimal help but in beginning, it would have not been possible to even consider this surgery without my caregivers!